RachReddy/SOLIP-Principles/README.md

 > Open for extension: It means that the module’s behavior can be extended.
 When the requirements of the application change, you can extend the module with new behaviors that adapt to those changes.

-> Closed for modification: You shouldn't refactor and modify the existing source code of a module as it has already passed the unit testing, so changing it can affect other existing functionalities.
+> Closed for modification: You shouldn't refactor and modify the existing source code of a module as it has already passed the unit testing, so changing it can affect other existing functionalities. ( one exception to the rule is when fixing bugs in existing code.)

 In doing so, BENEFITS OF OCP